mrokey1997/week1/README.md

 ## Notes

-- Time-consuming when called API
+- Time-consuming when practiced call API
 - Not yet fixed error which reload video trailers when switch beetween full screen and normal screen

 ## Open-source libraries used